shakil951/shakil951/README.md

 # Hi there!
 I'm Farabi 👋

-I am a **Medical Technologist (Radiology & Imaging)** by profession and a **passionate developer** by curiosity.
+I am  a **passionate developer** by curiosity.
 I love exploring the intersection of healthcare, decentralized technologies (Web3), and digital storytelling.

 ### 🚀 About Me
 - 🏥 **Professional:** Working in Radiology & Imaging, helping bring precision to healthcare diagnostics.